-How to automate your sales process
+How to automate your sales process and why

 Let’s start with the most obvious question: is it even necessary to automate the sales process?
 After all – and any passionate salesperson would mark these words – each sale can be considered an individual and creative process in and of itself.
 Form of art even.
 In this day and age, though, automation seems more like a necessity than an option.